Neural network illustration — nodes and connections emerging from code

 Step 8: Test the Neural Network

-After training, let's test the network:
+After training, let’s inspect the network’s predictions:

 output = forward_propagation(X)